Chocolate Chip Apple Blondies

 Also, I should point out that while this is my mom’s recipe, she was also very clear with me that she did not create this recipe.
 She said she got from a Jewish cookbook years ago… but has no clue where.
 So, if anyone knows the original source, let me know!
 I’m sure this recipe’s been tweaked and changed over the years, but I’d love to credit where credit’s due.

-They come out perfectly every time: gooey, sweet blondie.
-Soft, cooked apple.
-Sweet chocolate chips.
+They come out perfectly every time: soft and moist with flavorful cooked apple and sweet chocolate chips.
 The combo is unbeatable.

 When you’re making the batter, it might seem like it won’t work, but trust me, it does.
 The batter will be super thick, hard to stir, and won’t seem cohesive.
 But once you bake it in the oven, it comes together so nicely.